 - T.J.
 Smolek, Advisory Team, Michigan Department of Education

-- Angela Wall-Webb, Advisory Team, James Madison University
+- Angela Webb, Advisory Team, James Madison University

 - Christy Krenek, Advisory Team, New Mexico Public Education Department